 Having in mind Proton VPN’s security, let’s move on to something more exciting.
 This VPN isn’t known for its great streaming capabilities, but in this Proton VPN review, many of you will end up surprised.

-Yes, it does, and we tested over thirty libraries for this review.
-Out of these, the provider has unblocked around ten, which is still respectable.
-For reference, in our CyberGhost review, the provider unblocked the same number of catalogs, but it offered dedicated streaming servers.
+Yes, it does, and we tested over 30 libraries for this review.
+Out of these, it has unblocked 10, which is still respectable.
+For reference, in our CyberGhost review, the VPN unblocked the same number of catalogs, but it offered dedicated streaming servers.
 Proton VPN doesn’t, on the other hand.

 So, which libraries could we access?
 All the most popular ones, such as those from the USA, the UK, Japan, Canada, Australia, and some European libraries.
 Our experience on Netflix was more than positive, with little to no buffering and smooth streaming.
 Sadly, less popular ones won’t work, but we don’t blame it much.

 This is a more privacy-centric service, not specifically one for endless streaming.
-If that’s your preference, you may want to check out Surfshark with over thirty unblocked Netflix catalogs in our tests.
+If that’s your preference, you may want to check out Surfshark with over 30 unblocked Netflix catalogs in our tests.

-Most notably, the provider lets you unblock HBO Max and BBC iPlayer abroad, offering the possibility for a wealth of content.
-It used to offer dedicated streaming servers, but in 2026, it ditched them for regular servers that still work well.
+Most notably, the VPN lets you unblock HBO Max and BBC iPlayer abroad, offering the possibility for a wealth of content.
+It used to offer dedicated streaming servers, but in 2026, it ditched them for regular servers that work well.
 That said, this part of the review ends on a positive note.
-Next up, speed tests.

 This Proton VPN review includes full speed tests.
-As you’ll see, it’s not the fastest option, but it’s far from the slowest, either.
+As you’ll see, it’s not the fastest option, but it’s far from the slowest.
 At the start, we tested the VPN for three days, three times a day, and in four server locations.
 These include the US, the UK, Australia, and Japan.
-At the time, we were in Southeastern Europe.
+At the time, we were in Serbia.

-Our native speeds and latency are above, so let’s check out the test results and analyze them.
+Our native speeds and latency are above, so let’s check out the test results.

 United Kingdom Speed Test Results: